ImperialCollegeLondon/pnextract/src/include/README.md

 -------

-## Global data [globals.h] and [globals.cpp] include source code for
-debugging, and testing and calibration of C++ codes.
-It also serves as a place where temporary auxiliary data are feed into our codes for model calibration.
+[globals.h] Macros and utility functions for debugging, testing and calibration of C++ codes.

 -------

-[timing.h] implements the following classes:
+[timing.h] Implements the following classes:

  - Timer : records execution of different parts of the code using tic() and toc() members. `_tic_` and `_tac_` convenience macros assume a